kakaobrain/torchgpipe/docs/guide.rst

    model = GPipe(model, balance=[1, 1, 1], chunks=8)

-It looks fairly straightforward approach to implement skip connections.
+This seems a fairly straightforward way to implement skip connections.
 But there is a disadvantage.
 In the above example, the skip tensor is copied to the second device, but it is never used at the device.
-Unnecessarily copied tensor wastes time and memory.
-The following section introduces alternative approach for skip connection.
+Unnecessary copies of skip tensors may waste time and memory.
+The following section introduces an alternative approach for skip connection.

 Long Skip Connections
 ---------------------

-The disadvantage mentioned above might be catastrophic if the unnecessarily copied tensor is very large, or it is copied over many devices.
+The disadvantage mentioned above might be catastrophic if it involves unnecessary copies of a large tensor, and/or over many devices.
 The second case often occurs when implementing long skip connections.

 Let's assume now we have 8 layers between input and output::